I’m reading the book Articulating Design Decisions by Tom Greever and taking notes.

 Chapter 1

-• The way designs talk among themselves is different from how they would talk with a stakeholder.
+- The way designers talk among themselves is different from how they would talk with a stakeholder.

 Chapter 2